quinnHalsey/bingo-generator/README.md

 # React/TypeScript Boilerplate

-A boilerplate project for setting up a React application with TypeScript, Babel, and Webpack.
+A boilerplate project for setting up a front-end React application with TypeScript, Babel, and Webpack.
 Created for quickly setting up personal projects.

 ## Features